c3mb0/cemcp/README.md

 # cemcp

 A minimal file system server built with [MCP-Go](https://github.com/mark3labs/mcp-go).
 It exposes tools for safe file operations under a configurable root directory and is intended for integration as an MCP tool.
+The focus is on practical compatibility with agentic workflows rather than strict spec minutiae.

 ## Features